victoriaszydlowska/gsap-svg-js-jquery-bootstrap-project/README.md

-# GSAP, SVG, JS, JQUERY and Bootstrap project
+# GSAP, SVG, VANILLA JS, JQUERY and Bootstrap project

-Project done using GreenSock Animation Platform, SVG, JS, JQUERY and Bootstrap.
+Project done using GreenSock Animation Platform, SVG, VANILLA JS, JQUERY and Bootstrap.

 Please preview it in your browser or open the link https://victoriaszydlowska.github.io/gsap-svg-js-jquery-bootstrap-project/.